-No. We provide all appropriate safety equipment, such as life jackets, and wet weather oilskins.
+No. We provide all appropriate safety equipment, such as lifejackets, harnesses and wet weather oilskins.
 It is not necessary to have technical sailing clothes, but warm clothing is essential.
 See the Crew handbook for full details.

-A week long voyage costs £215.
-A berth is secured with a £60 deposit and the balance is payable a month before the voyage.
-All food and drinks on board are covered as well as all safety gear on board.
+A week long Voyage costs £215.
+A berth is secured with a £60 deposit, with the balance payable a month before the Voyage.

-We can assist with bursary for those who cannot afford the full voyage fee.
-Please note we can only support people who have not had a bursary before only when a contribution is made towards the £215.
+We can assist with bursaries for those who cannot afford the full £215 Voyage fee.
+Please note, we can only support people who have not had a bursary before and also only when a contribution is made towards the £215 fee.

 Yes!
 See the Volunteers FAQs below.

-With only a full time staff of 4, we depend on volunteers to man the voyages and to help run and support the Project in a variety of ways.
-If you want to be considered as a volunteers, please contact us.
+With only a full time staff of four, we depend on Volunteers to man the Voyages and to help run and support the Project in a variety of ways.
+If you want to be considered as a Volunteer, please contact us.
 We also have an application form which you can fill in and send to us.

 If you wish to sail then it’s preferable that you have some experience, however we consider all of your skills and experience, not just sailing.
 We don’t require any sailing qualifications to sail however in order to progress you will need to gain RYA qualifications independently.
 Before you volunteer you need to complete an enhanced DBS check and an online safeguarding course.
 We are happy to explain all of this further.

-Yes – however you cannot sail as a skipper with the Project without having gone through the established process, regardless of your experience or qualifications.
-Everyone starts as a Supernumerary and has to be promoted through the ranks from Watch Officer to Mate and then to skipper.
-This is because we are not only looking for skippers, but skippers who can run a sail training voyage in accordance with the ethos of the Rona Sailing Project.
+Yes – however you cannot sail as a Skipper with the Project without having gone through the established process, regardless of your experience or qualifications.
+Everyone starts as a Supernumerary and has to be promoted through the ranks from Watch Officer to Mate and then to Skipper.
+This is because we are not just looking for Skippers, rather Skippers who can run a Sail Training Voyage in accordance with the ethos of the Rona Sailing Project.